 Colds, allergies and seasonal flus are minor illnesses that are present all year round.
 These infections are often caused by fungal or microbial contamination.

-If you want to know about some high-key pathogens, always known to be a part of the fungi family, that is highly responsible for your unremitting fevers and diseases, don’t miss this article on Mucor, a common mold that is probably residing everywhere from your room to the basement.
+If you want to learn about some common pathogens that happen to belong to the kingdom of fungi, don’t miss this article on Mucor – a common mold that is probably residing everywhere from your attic to your basement.

-Here are some important notes about this mold that can help you stay on top of your awareness of everything fungal.
+Here are some important notes about this mold that can help you stay on top.

 What is Mucor?